Kamayo language: Distribution

 Spoken in some areas of Surigao del Sur (the city of Bislig and the municipalities of Barobo, Hinatuan, Lingig, Tagbina, Lianga, San Agustin & Marihatag) and Davao Oriental, Kamayo varies from one municipality to another.
 Lingiganons are quite different from other municipalities in the way they speak the Kamayo language.
 Ethnologue also reports that Kamayo is spoken in the Agusan del Sur Province border areas, and in Davao Oriental Province between Lingig and Boston.

 Dialects

 Kamayo is a language widely used by the Mandayas in the Davao Oriental areas.
 It is closely related to Tandaganon and Surigaonon.
 Dialect variations are caused by mixed dialect communications such as the Cebuano language in barangays Mangagoy and Pob.
 Bislig.
 The towns of Barobo, Hinatuan, and Lingig has a distinct version spoken.
 A suffix is usually added to most adjectives in the superlative form; for example, the word gamay in Cebuano ('small') is gamayay while the word dako ('big') is spoken as dako-ay in Bislig.

 Kamayo dialects can be classified as North Kamayo and South Kamayo.

+Phonology

+/ɔ/ is only heard in a diphthong, /ɔi/.